 Grouping is an easy way to make graphs easier to read and more meaningful at a glance.

-You can tell we are grouping on the gender column because the column header title is white.
+You can tell we are grouping on the gender column because the column header title says (grouped).

 Use the report section gear icon to turn on the graph in the section's properties.

 Use the graph gear icon to adjust what kind of graph you want to use for the section.

 Grouping on More Than One Column:

 Here we are using grouping on several columns.